If you want to be a part of the program, by the way, anybody there yet?

 I urge everybody to do that.

-I know that's don't get out of line.
+Don't get out of line.

-Don't get out of line vote.
+Don't get out of line.

 Vote.

-But if you are in line at the time the polls close you have a right to vote.
+But if you are in line at the time the polls close, you have a right to vote.

-And I'll tell you this when we win and I get in there we are going to clean up our elections for once and for all I think every state needs to you know it's amazing uh Carrie that we have 40 plus states that run elections we'll know the results by tonight.
+And I'll tell you this: when we win and I get in there, we are going to clean up our elections for once and for all.

 Why can't every state do that?

-Because we have incompetent clowns running our elections and they're okay with this.
+Because we have incompetent clowns running our elections, and they're okay with this.

 They're okay with dragging things out.

-You know a lot of the people who went to vote today were told that the tabulators didn't work to put your ballot in a third box and they would be counting those later I heard by hand.
+You know, a lot of the people who went to vote today were told that the tabulators didn't work to put your ballot in a third box, and they would be counting those later.

 So that's going to take days to do all of that.

-It's outrageous and this is why I have been harping on this we need to reform our elections and restore honest elections that the people can believe in.
+We need to reform our elections and restore honest elections that the people can believe in.

-They know their legal vote counted the votes have been counted they know who won and they can live with it whether their guy won or lost.
+They know their legal vote counted, the votes have been counted, they know who won, and they can live with it whether their guy won or lost.

-Most of I'm going to offer unsolicited advice to me it's very simple.
+Milson, I'm going to offer unsolicited advice.

 You need voter ID, signature verification, updated voter rolls every election year.

-You need chain of custody controls if people are going to mail in ballots from the minute they arrive they should be on a camera that anybody in Arizona can watch 24 hours a day, seven days a week so nobody can play with them.
+If people are going to mail in ballots from the minute they arrive, they should be on a camera that anybody in Arizona can watch 24 hours a day, seven days a week, so nobody can play with them.

-Lastly partisan observers need to watch the vote count from start to finish.
+Lastly, partisan observers need to watch the vote count from start to finish.

-Now I personally if I had my own way I wouldn't do it that way.
+Now, I personally, if I had my own way, I wouldn't do it that way.

-I'd make election day a national holiday I'd have paper ballots only.
+I'd have paper ballots only.

-Uh but to me that would be the most honest system eliminate any questions about integrity and every person would have confidence in the results well you just listed several ways we can do it.
+But to me, that would be the most honest system, eliminate any questions about integrity, and every person would have confidence in the results.

-The U.S. Constitution calls for state legislatures to make sure that we have election rules and laws and we'll work with them.
+The U.S. Constitution calls for state legislatures to make sure that we have election rules and laws, and we'll work with them.

 There are many ways we can go about it.

-But the bottom line is we will have secure honest elections in Arizona that people can count on.
+But the bottom line is we will have secure, honest elections in Arizona that people can count on.

-But today until we win this we've got to get people out to vote.
+But today, until we win this, we've got to get people out to vote.

-And my message to people listening Sean is go and vote.
+And my message to people listening, Sean, is go and vote.

 Get in line and vote.

-You can find place a polling center to go vote, but you've got to get out and vote and call your friends.
+You can find a polling center to go vote, but you've got to get out and vote and call your friends.

 Did they ever fix whatever this tabulation thing is all about?

-Has that been fixed on 20% of I guess the tabulators or whatever?
+20% of, I guess, the tabulators or whatever?

 Nope, they're not.